StefS64/contests_and_problem_list/README.md

   - `contest2.tex`: LaTeX source for contest 2.

 - **utils/**: Contains utility files for flags and helpers.
-  - `flags.tex`: Defines flags for marking problems as used or unused.
   - `helpers.tex`: Contains helper functions and macros for formatting.

 - **build/**: Contains build instructions.